 All you have to do is finely chop the bakers chocolate and put it aside.
 Next, toss together the coconut oil, liquid erythritol and Stevia, vanilla extract, and pink salt in a bowl.

 You can microwave the bowl on high for a total of 45 seconds, and then you’ll be adding in the chopped bakers chocolate into the hot mix.
 Stir it up really good until all the chocolate is melted in.
 You can then microwave for an additional 15-20 seconds to melt it down more.

-Once that’s done, you can pour your chocolate into a dish or chocolate mold, either will do, and let it sit in refrigerate for a minimum of three hours so it can solidify.
+Once that’s done, you can pour your chocolate into a dish or chocolate mold and let it sit in refrigerate for a minimum of three hours so it can solidify.